AHuffmyer/EarlyLifeHistory_Energetics/Mcap2020/Scripts/TagSeq/Genome_V3/TagSeq_BioInf_genomeV3.md

 This creates a .bam file for each sample.

-Alignment rates were similar between V1, V2, and V3 (68-72%).
+Alignment rates were similar between V1, V2, and V3 (68-72% for each sample file).

-# 2. Stringtie 2
+## 2. Assembly with Stringtie 2

 ```
 nano /data/putnamlab/ashuffmyer/mcap-2020-tagseq/scripts/stringtie_v3.sh